Pascal-Vergnory/chess_html/README.md

 ## Pre-requisites to build

-On Linux, gcc must be installed
+On Linux, gcc must be installed.
 On Windows, msys64 and MINGW64 must be installed.

 ## Building chess or chess.exe